PeterMToma/DEPI---Digital-Transformation-Index-DTI/README.md

 # KPIs

-​Digital Government:
+# ​Digital Government:

    Number of online services, response speed, and service quality.

-​Internet:
+# ​Internet:

    Penetration rates, connection speed, and smartphone usage.

-​E-Payment:
+# ​E-Payment:

    Volume of digital transactions, E-commerce and E-Wallet adoption.

-​Financial Inclusion:
+​# Financial Inclusion:

    Number of bank accounts and percentage of the population using digital finance.